rcmdnk/vim_ahk/README.md

 Multiple applications can be written by comma separated.

 Note: This will overwrite the default applications.
 If you want to **add** these applications to the default applications, add following applications after your applications:

-    "ahk_exe notepad.exe,ahk_exe explorer.exe,ahk_exe wordpad.exe,ahk_exe TeraPad.exe,作成,Write:,ahk_exe POWERPNT.exe,ahk_exe WINWORD.exe,ahk_exe Evernote.exe,ahk_exe Code.exe,ahk_exe onenote.exe,OneNote,ahk_exe texworks.exe,ahk_exe texstudio.exe"
+    ahk_exe notepad.exe,ahk_exe explorer.exe,ahk_exe wordpad.exe,ahk_exe TeraPad.exe,作成,Write:,ahk_exe POWERPNT.exe,ahk_exe WINWORD.exe,ahk_exe Evernote.exe,ahk_exe Code.exe,ahk_exe onenote.exe,OneNote,ahk_exe texworks.exe,ahk_exe texstudio.exe

-Or you can use GUI option setting described below.
+Or you can use GUI option setting menu described below.

 The default setting of `VimSetTitleMatchMode` is 2, which makes matching methods as `Contain`.

 If you set `OneNote`, all windows with a title containing `OneNote` (e.g. `XXX's OneNote`) will be included.
 If you set `VimSetTitleMatchMode` as 3, only exact title of `OneNote` will be included.

 Note: It may not work on OneNote.
 OneNote may has window name like **User's Notebook - OneNote**, instead of **OneNote**.

 In that case, you need to check OneNote's window title with Window spy.